I died on the 17th of April 2018, and it was all my fault.

 I groaned at his words.
 What is it with me and crashing into betrayal scenarios?

 After his words, they came upon us like a freaking locust invasion.
-I’ve never seen more nasty looking people or weapons; I could almost swear their clubs had an uncanny resemblance to Cain’s mace.
+I’ve never seen more a nasty-looking crowd; I could almost swear their clubs had an uncanny resemblance to Cain’s mace.

 I recognised Judas immediately.
 You know those type of people with shifty little eyes and a presence that reeked of greed?
 Yeah.
 Judas was soaked in a bathtub of shifty-mister cologne.
 When he came over and gave Jesus a peck on his cheek, I couldn’t help sneering along with the disciples.
 I hated the guy, and the feeling was effortless.
 One look at him and my dislike was instant.

 “My friend,” Jesus said.
 “Go ahead and do what you have come for.”

 “He ain’t your friend, Jesus.
 This dude is the devil.”

 I shook with anger when they grabbed Jesus like he was some sort of criminal.
 “Yo, leave him alone.”